Data Humanism: Visualizing data to connect people with numbers

 How will the story unfold?
 What will be the key Interactions?

 Understanding the expectations and motivations of the people who would use this visualization is crucial for the interactions being built into the visualization platform.
-Building features like compare would allow people to evaluate different neighborhoods in respect to each other.

 Initial explorations of the user interface